MattPua/stockTracker/README.md

 * analytics
 * Favicon
 * better way to use the cookie so you don't have to login every time you go to the page
+* lookahead/lookup for symbol names/company names in searchbar